wenjian-zhou/wenjian-zhou.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I do computer graphics and I'm now a graphics engineer at Booming Tech.
+I'm a graphics engineer at Booming Tech.
+Before that, I obtained my master's degree in computer science at University of Utah and my bachelor's degree at Guangdong University of Technology.
+I was fortunate to be a research intern at Nankai University, advised by [Prof. Beibei Wang](https://wangningbei.github.io/).